 rg 'e2e::assert_contains' e2e/tests -n

-Every .jh and .test.jh file under e2e/ must be referenced by at least one test script (e2e/tests/*.sh, e2e/test_all.sh, or e2e/lib/).
+Every top-level .jh and .test.jh file in e2e/ must be referenced by at least one test script (e2e/tests/*.sh, e2e/test_all.sh, or e2e/lib/).
 Unreferenced samples confuse contributors, hide drift from the canonical examples/ corpus, and make it unclear which fixtures are load-bearing.

 The guard script e2e/check_orphan_samples.sh detects orphans automatically.
-It scans every .jh and .test.jh file under e2e/, checks whether its basename appears in any test runner or helper, and also resolves indirect references (a file imported by another .jh that is itself referenced counts as covered).
+It scans top-level e2e/*.jh and e2e/*.test.jh only (not nested paths), checks whether each basename appears in any test runner or helper, and also resolves indirect references (a file imported by another .jh that is itself referenced counts as covered).
 Any file that is neither directly nor indirectly referenced is reported as an orphan.

 # Run manually from the repo root